nadrino/kotor-walkthrough/kotor/walkthrough/062_Manaan.md

 	- **I don't need business advice from you, Griff.**
 - Talk to Mission (Griff gone)
 - Renvoyer Mission pour Zalbaar -> non trop chaud pour Z -> HK
+- Go to the dune sea
+    - Kill Wraids? before and after the talk? (still 300PX each)
 - Dunes (SAVE) -> 1800XP + XP du suicide lol !! sinon 50 +30 +30 en kill c’est tout
 	- You talk too much and do little.
 	- I think you both need to calm down.